lslezak/blog-test/_posts/2016-08-18-highlights-of-yast-development-sprint-23.md

-The documentation team uses Docbook, but they would accept contributions in other formats (e.g. Markdown) and transform it themselves into Docbook… just because they are that cool. 🙂
+The documentation team uses Docbook, but they would accept contributions in other formats (e.g. Markdown) and transform it themselves into Docbook… just because they are that cool. :smiley:

 ### Better support for ARM systems using EFI